Washington Viana

 Let's get straight to the point.
-You, a leader, manager, or CEO, are in a meeting, and someone drops the magic acronym: "AI."
-Immediately, the air gets thick.
-Half the room nods as if they understand everything, while the other half swallows hard, thinking about the complexity and costs.
+You, as a leader, manager, or CEO, are in a meeting and someone drops the magic acronym: "AI."
+The air immediately gets thick.
+Half the room nods as if they understand everything, the other half swallows hard, thinking about complexity and costs.
 The pressure is real.
-It seems that if you're not developing an Artificial Intelligence plan for yesterday, your company is already becoming a museum piece.
+It seems that if you aren't developing an Artificial Intelligence plan yesterday, your company is becoming a museum piece.
 The truth?
-This anxiety is the main product the AI hype is selling today.
+That anxiety is the main product the AI hype is selling today.
 And it paralyzes.

 The problem isn't the technology.
-It's the approach.
-Many managers see AI as a final destination, a monolithic project that will require a team of data scientists and millions in investment.
+The problem is the approach.
+Many managers view AI as a final destination, a monolithic project that will require a team of data scientists and millions in investment.
 They look at Google, at Amazon, and think the game is the same.
-But it's not.
-This view is the fastest way to spend rivers of money on projects that generate no value, just a good slide for the board meeting.
+But it isn't.
+This vision is the fastest way to spend rivers of money on projects that don't generate value, just a nice slide for the board meeting.
 It's time to flip that switch.

 Stop "Implementing AI."
 Start Solving Problems.

-Here's the game-changing insight: Artificial Intelligence is not a goal; it's a tool.
-Think of it as a supercharged Swiss army knife or the fastest, most tireless intern you've ever had.
+Here is the game-changing insight: Artificial Intelligence is not a goal, it is a tool.
+Think of it as a supercharged Swiss Army knife or the fastest, most tireless intern you've ever had.
 You don't hire an intern to "do an internship."
 You hire them to organize spreadsheets, research competitors, transcribe meetings—tasks that free up your senior team's time to focus on what really matters: strategy, creativity, customer relationships.

 The question, therefore, should never be "How can we use AI?"
-The right question, the one that yields results, is: "What is the biggest bottleneck, the most repetitive task, or the most inefficient process holding back our growth right now?"
-When you answer this question honestly, the application points for AI jump out at you.
-The technology becomes a consequence of the need, not the other way around.
+The right question, the one that generates results, is: "What is the biggest bottleneck, the most repetitive task, or the most inefficient process that is holding back our growth right now?"
+When you answer that question honestly, the application points for AI jump out at you.
+Technology becomes a consequence of necessity, not the other way around.
 It's a mindset shift that separates those who ride the wave of innovation from those who drown in the hype.

 The Treasure Map: 3 Steps to Find Gold with AI in Your Business

 Okay, I get the philosophy.
 But how do I put this into practice tomorrow?
 Simple.
 Follow this map.
-It's designed to find low-risk, high-impact opportunities, allowing you to experiment, learn, and scale without betting the entire company.
+It was designed to find low-risk, high-impact opportunities, allowing you to experiment, learn, and scale without betting the entire company.

 Step 1: Hunt for "Time Thieves" and Friction Points

 Grab a coffee, gather your team, and do a brutally honest exercise.
-Map out the daily tasks that no one likes to do, that are manual, repetitive, and consume precious hours.
+Map out the daily tasks that nobody likes to do, that are manual, repetitive, and consume precious hours.
 These are:

-- In Customer Service: Answering the same 20 questions every day?
-Creating and categorizing tickets manually?
-This is a perfect target for a chatbot trained on your own data, which can resolve 80% of common queries and free up your agents for complex cases.
+• Customer Service: Answering the same 20 questions every day?
+Manually creating and categorizing tickets?
+This is a perfect target for a chatbot trained on your own data, which can resolve 80% of common queries and free your agents for complex cases.

-- In Sales: Manually qualifying hundreds of leads to know who to focus on?
-Transcribing and summarizing sales calls to enter into the CRM?
-AI can analyze the lead's profile, engagement, and conversation to tell you: "Talk to this one first, they're ready to buy."
+• Sales: Manually qualifying hundreds of leads to know who to focus on?
+Transcribing and summarizing sales calls for the CRM?
+AI can analyze lead profiles, engagement, and conversation to tell you: "Talk to this one first, they are ready to buy."

-- In Operations: Forecasting inventory demand based on giant spreadsheets and intuition?
+• Operations: Predicting inventory demand based on giant spreadsheets and intuition?
 Analyzing thousands of lines of customer feedback to find patterns?
 AI was made to devour data and find patterns the human eye would never see.

 Don't look for the most "high-tech" solution.
-Look for the most acute pain.
-Where the process breaks, AI comes in as the best glue on the market.
+Look for the sharpest pain.
+Where the process breaks, AI enters as the best glue on the market.

 Step 2: Start Small, Think Like a Scientist

-"We will implement an AI assistant to generate the first drafts of our blog posts.
-The goal is to reduce the production time of an article from 8 hours to 4 hours, while maintaining or improving quality, within 30 days."
+"We will implement an AI assistant to generate the first versions of our blog posts.
+The goal is to reduce production time from 8 hours to 4 hours, while maintaining or improving quality, in 30 days."

 This is measurable, has a deadline, and a defined scope.
 If it works, you scale.
-If it doesn't, you've learned at a very low cost and can try something else.
+If it doesn't work, you learned at a very low cost and tried something else.
 Innovation isn't about getting it right the first time.
 It's about creating a fast and cheap experimentation engine.

-Step 3: Use Off-the-Shelf Tools.
+Step 3: Use Ready-Made Tools.
 The Wheel Has Already Been Invented.

 The Real Cost of Standing Still

-While we debate whether AI is hype or not, the reality is that it has already become a fundamental layer of the digital infrastructure.
-According to Gartner's Hype Cycle for Artificial Intelligence (2023), technologies like generative AI are moving past the peak of inflated expectations and entering the phase of real, productive application.
+While we argue about whether AI is hype or not, the reality is that it has already become a fundamental layer of digital infrastructure.
+According to Gartner's Hype Cycle for Artificial Intelligence (2023), technologies like generative AI are moving out of the peak of inflated expectations and into the phase of real, productive application.
 This means your more agile competitors are no longer "planning to use AI."
 They are already using it.

 They are responding to customers faster.
 They are creating more effective marketing campaigns.
 They are allowing their sales teams to focus only on hot leads.
-The risk here is not that AI will replace your professionals.
-The risk is that professionals who don't know how to use AI to amplify their capabilities will be surpassed by those who do.
+The risk here is not AI replacing your professionals.
+The risk is that professionals who don't know how to use AI to amplify their capacity will be surpassed by those who do.
 Inertia, today, is the most expensive decision a leader can make.

 Your Mission For This Week